 Too often we forget that our military is an all-volunteer force.
 Our men and women in uniform actively choose to be our surrogates in warfare—to fight and defend the rights and freedoms we enjoy every day of our lives.
-But with military campaigns in Afghanistan, Iraq, Africa and other conflict zones, many of our Warriors are returning with physical, mental and financial issues.
+But with military campaigns in Afghanistan, Iraq, Africa, and other conflict zones, many of our Warriors are returning with physical, mental and financial issues.
 Most embrace a positive outlook and are hailed as heroes.
-Nevertheless, this new generation of veterans remain saddled with needs that overwhelm and often times, devastate their families.
+Nevertheless, this new generation of veterans remains saddled with needs that overwhelm and often times, devastate their families.

-Veterans and their families may fail to take full advantage of benefits they earned for their service, thanks to a maze of veteran programs that even experts say can be daunting.
+Veterans and their families may fail to take full advantage of the benefits they earned for their service, thanks to a maze of veteran programs that even experts say can be daunting.
 The VA has an extensive website, but it can be a little complex to navigate.
 However, there are multiple places for veterans and their survivors to turn to for free help in pursuing benefits they should receive.
 SoCal Family Support Services is dedicated to serving those that served our great nation.